Robert Millikan: Biography

 Millikan's enthusiasm for education continued throughout his career, and he was the coauthor of a popular and influential series of introductory textbooks, which were ahead of their time in many ways.
 Compared to other books of the time, they treated the subject more in the way in which it was thought about by physicists.
 They also included many homework problems that asked conceptual questions, rather than simply requiring the student to plug numbers into a formula.

-In 1895, Millikan travelled to Germany and spent a year at the universities of Berlin and Göttingen.
+In 1895, Millikan travelled to Germany and spent a year at the Universities of Berlin and Göttingen.
 The following year, he returned to the United States to become an assistant at the University of Chicago.
 He was appointed Professor of Physics in 1910.

 In 1917, solar astronomer George Ellery Hale convinced Millikan to begin spending several months each year at Throop College of Technology, a small academic institution in Pasadena, California, that Hale wished to transform into a major center for scientific research and education.
-In 1920, Throop College was renamed the California Institute of Technology (Caltech), and the following year Millikan left the University of Chicago to become Chairman of the Executive Council of Caltech, a position he held until his retirement in 1945.
+In 1920, Throop College was renamed the California Institute of Technology (Caltech), and the following year Millikan left the University of Chicago to become Director of the Norman Bridge Laboratory of Physics at Caltech, a position he held until his retirement in 1945.
+During this time, he also served as Chairman of the Executive Council of Caltech.

 Millikan died on December 19, 1953, in San Marino, California, at the age of 85.
 He is interred in the "Court of Honor" at Forest Lawn Memorial Park Cemetery in Glendale, California.